aerogear/graphback/docs/commands.md

   graphback db
   ```

-  This command creates a database or update an existing one based on your data model.
+  This command creates a database or updates an existing one, based on your data model.
 Currently supports PostgreSQL and sqlite3.

 ## OpenAPI